rnwolf/jira-metrics-extract/README.rst

 Changelog
 ---------
+0.31 - 24 June 2017
+     * Modify CLI file so that logic copes with missing  optional commandline options

 0.30 - 13 June 2017
      * Server SSL certificate incorrectly configured.
 Added verify flag as an option in connection section of configuration yaml file.
 If verify is False